psmoveservice/PSMoveService/README.md

 # Building from source
 If you want to make modifications to the service or want to debug it, you can build the project from source by following the  [Building-from-source](https://github.com/cboulay/PSMoveService/wiki/Building-from-source) instructions.
 Currently supported build platforms are Win10 and OS X with Linux support hopefully coming in the near future.

+# Getting Help
+Please start with the [wiki](https://github.com/cboulay/PSMoveService/wiki).
+If you can't find help with your problem then please search through the issues (especially the closed ones) to see if your problem has been addressed already.
+If you still find no previous mention of your issue then post a new issue.

 # Near Term Roadmap
  * Ongoing Stabilization of service and SteamVR plugin
  * DualShock4 Controller Support